headius/headius.github.io/_posts/2024-09-11-jruby-on-crac-part-1-lets-get-cracking.md

 Project CRaC (Coordinated Restore at Checkpoint) is an effort to bring checkpoint-and-restore technology to JVM applications.

-Checkpoint-and-restore is based on a Linux feature called [Checkpoint and Restore In Userspace](https://criu.org/Main_Page) (CRIU) and allows programs to capture an image, or "checkpoint", of a currently-executing process.
+Checkpoint-and-restore is based on a Linux feature called [Checkpoint and Restore In Userspace](https://criu.org/Main_Page) (CRIU) which allows programs to capture an image, or "checkpoint", of a currently-executing process.
 This checkpoint can then be "restored" as a new process (repeatedly), continuing to execute as though nothing happened.
 UNIX fiends might think of it as a delayed `fork` where the parent immediately exits and the child can be continued later on, as many times as you want.

-There's obviously a number of challenges for such an invasive operation (some that are similar to forking): open files and sockets must be restored, system resources claimed by the original process must be duplicated or re-acquired, threads can't survive the transition, and the new process may have little awareness that it has been restored from a previously-acquired image.
+There's obviously a number of challenges for such an invasive operation (some that are similar to forking):

+* Open files and sockets must be restored
+* System resources claimed by the original process must be duplicated or re-acquired
+* Threads generally can't survive the transition
+* The new process may have little awareness that it has been restored from a previously-acquired image

 On the JVM, many of these issues are amplified: most JVMs spin up many threads for GC and other bookkeeping, JVM apps may not track how many files or sockets they have open, and the JVM itself is a big process with lots of system requirements.

 That's where CRaC comes in.

-Project CRaC aligns JVM behavior with the requirements of a CRIU checkpoint by restarting runtime-level threads, patching up JDK internal state after the restore, and providing mechanisms for users to explicitly handle releasing and reacquiring system resources like open files and sockets or native OS libraries and memory.
+Project CRaC attempts to adapt the JVM to the requirements of a CRIU checkpoint by restarting runtime-level threads, patching up JDK internal state after the restore, and providing mechanisms for users to explicitly handle releasing and reacquiring system resources like open files and sockets or native OS libraries and memory.

-A short introduction to CRaC is provided by Azul, one of the primary drivers of this technology: [What is CRaC?](https://docs.azul.com/core/crac/crac-introduction).
-Numbers provided in that post demonstrate the enormous potential; applications based on Spring Boot, Quarkus, and Micronaut can start much faster with CRaC than they ever could with a cold JVM process.
+A short introduction to CRaC by Azul, one of the primary drivers of this technology, is provided here: [What is CRaC?](https://docs.azul.com/core/crac/crac-introduction).
+Numbers in that post demonstrate the enormous potential; applications based on Spring Boot, Quarkus, and Micronaut can start much faster with CRaC than they ever could with a cold JVM process.

 Obviously, we want JRuby users to benefit from CRaC too!